jina-ai/executors/CONTRIBUTING.md

 #### Integration tests

-Integration tests will test the use of the executor in a jina Flow.
+In integration tests you need to test the use of the executor in a jina Flow.
 These tests should be simple (and not many, one will suffice in most situations): you send some documents through the flow which contains the executor, and check that the results are what you expect.
 Here's an example for a text encoder:

 ```python
 @pytest.mark.parametrize("request_size", [1, 10, 50, 100])